IslandViewPTA/islandview-pta-site/content/news/2020-2-newsletter.md

 ## PTA Meeting & Raffle: Wed, 5 Feb

-**It all happens on Wed, 5 Feb at 6 pm in the Island View Library**...see you there so you'll be in the know!
+**It all happens on Wednesday, February 5th at 6 pm in the Island View Library**...see you there so you'll be in the know!

 {{< fig src="movie mayhem.jpg" class="max-w-xs" align="left" >}}

 ## Movie Mayhem a WILD success

 Class ACT performances were a smashing success!
-HUGE thanks to all parents for getting kids to/from rehearsal despite the wacky schedules, and to all the parent volunteers during rehearsals and performances.
+HUGE thanks to all parents for getting kids to/from rehearsal despite the wacky schedules, and to all the parent volunteers during rehearsals and performances, especially Chair Nicole Mortimer.
 Special thanks to ISV staff (Mrs. Parker, Mrs. Geibig, teachers, and Mr. H) for supporting the process - it was a memorable experience for our students.

 {{< fig src="orange bike.jpg" class="max-w-xs" align="right" >}}